gedit-technology/imovo/README.md

 more procedural (and thus less declarative), although it contains a few declarative files.

-Implemented mainly **for learning purposes** (setting/adapting the required environment variables, among other things), to have something more minimal that I fully understand, and that suits my needs for the modules that I develop.
+Initially implemented for learning purposes (setting/adapting the required environment variables, among other things).

-Also, having something custom can be beneficial, to quickly change some stuff, to adapt for our own workflow, etc.
+But I now prefer Imovo instead of JHBuild because it suits my needs for the modules that I develop.
+Since it's me who implemented it, and also because it's more minimal, I fully understand it.
+Also, having something custom can be beneficial, to quickly change some stuff, to adapt to our own workflow, etc.